👋! I am a second year PhD Economics Student at the University of Oregon, USA.

 My research interests lie in the following areas:

-➜ Understanding the structure of international connectedness of private and central banks by using network science.
+➜ Structure of Monetary Policy Networks: Understanding the structure of international connectedness of central bankers.

-Firstly, I use empirical macroeconomic tools such as structural VARs, bayesian VARS and local projections to estimate the transmission channels of monetary policy in both advanced and emerging economies.
+Firstly, I use empirical macroeconomic tools such as structural VARs and local projections to estimate the transmission channels of monetary policy in both advanced and emerging economies.
 I have worked on papers which measure how monetary transmission effects vary based on the degree of central bank independence, inflation targeting regime status and around election cycles/other political economy factors.
-I am currently working on identiying global monetary coordination shocks around BIS meeting periods.
+I am currently working on identiying global monetary coordination shocks using text data from BIS.

 Secondly, I am fascinated about the network structure of international and intra-national links across private banks and networks among central banks of various nations, where the central nodes are large American banks and the US Federal Reserve System.
-Understanding this system is critical for effective global coordination of monetary policies for the management of business cycle fluctuations on the planet.
+Understanding this system is critical for the management of global business cycle fluctuations.

 Research Skills:

-➜ I am proficient in many empirical macroeconomic tools such as the VAR toolkit and machine learning algorithms.
+➜ I am proficient in many empirical macroeconomic tools such as the VAR/SVAR, local projections toolkit and analysis of textual data.

-➜ I can build, solve and calibrate small and medium-scale DSGE models using MATLAB, Julia and DYNARE.
+➜ I can build, solve and calibrate small scale New-Keynesian DSGE models using Julia and DYNARE.

-➜ I can code in R, MATLAB, Julia, Python, and STATA environments with higher order expertise in R and Julia.
+➜ I can code in R, Julia, Python, and STATA environments with higher order expertise in R, Python and Julia.